Architttttt-j/Linear-Regression-on-boston-housing-prices/ReadMe.md

-The dataset we took was from kaggle dataset link https://www.kaggle.com/datasets/vikrishnan/boston-house-prices
+The dataset i took was from kaggle dataset link https://www.kaggle.com/datasets/vikrishnan/boston-house-prices

 columns in this dataset denote